 Due to all those issues, it turned out that it might be faster to rewrite more screens in Flutter (especially as the UI was not that complex) than to look for a workaround to keep those screens native.
 And in fact, we did just that - a few screens that weren’t initially meant to be rewritten in Flutter were migrated to Flutter.
 That way, we could keep the whole process working in Flutter and avoid extra native communication.
 The entire business logic stayed multiplatform in Dart.

 We also discovered that the native iOS app had some generic view controllers that didn’t play well with Flutter screens.
 We had to develop a custom wrapper for that need which was not a lot of extra work, but it required some native knowledge, and it could be tricky for many Flutter devs.

 If your app necessitates transitions between Flutter and native screens, every such path has to be taken care of.
-For every such transition, a bridge has to be created (in Dart, Kotlin, and Swift).
+A bridge must be created for every such transition (in Dart, Kotlin, and Swift).
 You can make the bridges pretty generic, but that still adds some development overhead that wouldn’t be the case for a pure Flutter app.

 Almost every app communicates with backend services of some sort.
 Unless the Flutter module is heavily isolated (e.g., depends on some third-party APIs that are not used by the native app), another communication point arises between the native app and Flutter.

 When rewriting an existing native module in Flutter, two approaches can be taken:

 One of the reasons Flutter became so popular and is considered a mobile framework of choice for many developers worldwide is the developer experience it provides.

 Once you’re only using one Flutter engine in your app (i.e., the Flutter part is heavily isolated) debugging experience is the same as with pure Flutter apps.
 But for multiple engines, we have found issues with debugging multiple Flutter contexts.
 The debugger wouldn’t attach to some engines, and the hot reload would not always work.